 James Scott was running the Chiswick Nursery at Turnham Green from about 1740.
-Henry Scott, his brother, was gardener to Lord Burlington at Chiswick House by 1738.
-In that year he travelled north to Burlington’s estate at Londesborough, to visit Thomas Knowlton (1692-1781), the gardener there whose wife had recently died.
+Henry Scott, his brother, was gardener to Lord Burlington at Chiswick House by 1738; in that year he travelled north to Burlington’s estate at Londesborough, to visit the gardener there, Thomas Knowlton (1692-1781) whose wife had recently died.

 The extract from Milne’s Land Use Map, published in 1800, shows the grounds of Chiswick House as ‘Chiswick Gardens’ while James Scott’s Chiswick Nursery occupied the L-shaped plot coloured peach in the north-east quarter of the map – they were only a short stroll apart.